biomejs/biome/website/src/content/blog/roadmap-2024.md

   - A command called `biome migrate eslint` that will read the JSON configuration of Eslint and the ignore file.
 There will be expectations and limitations.

-### Increase Biome's languages, so Biome tools can span
+### Expand Biome's language support

-CSS is going to be our next language of focus.
+CSS is our next language of focus and is making good progress.
 HTML and Markdown will follow.
-Follow our [up-to-date page](/internals/language-support) to know the progress of our works.
+Follow our [up-to-date page](/internals/language-support) to keep up with the progress of our work.

 The CSS language will enable a lot of work and experimentation: CSS formatting and linting, and we will port some of the lint rules from `styelelint`.
 A new area of experimentation is cross-linting.